College Admissions Applicant Resume Example

 Hiring managers always check your degree.
 Most college admission counselors have at least a bachelor’s in education, counseling, or a related field.
 Some go for a master’s to stand out.

-Certifications show you’re serious about your career.
+Certifications show you’re serious about your career, and including a tailored cover letter can further demonstrate your commitment.
 Credentials like the National Certified Counselor (NCC) or memberships in NACAC can signal extra expertise and dedication.

 You want to list your degrees and any specialized training right after your experience section.
 This helps employers see your qualifications fast, without digging through your whole resume.